TYPO3-Initiatives/crowdin/Readme.md

 ## You are extension author?

-If you want to use Crowdin for your extension, please follow this guide: https://github.com/TYPO3-Initiatives/crowdin/wiki/How-to-bring-your-extension-to-Crowdin
+If you want to use Crowdin for your extension, please follow this [guide](https://github.com/TYPO3-Initiatives/crowdin/wiki/How-to-bring-your-extension-to-Crowdin).